Welcome to the Worldwide Greathead family my One-Name Study - Person Page 495

 #12370, b. about 1805, d.
 1880

-Margaret Elizabeth Crooke was born about 1805.1 She was the daughter of ...
-Crooke.
-She married Samuel Greatheed, son of Samuel Greatheed and Sophia White.1 In the census of 7 June 1841 in Bourne, Christchurch, Hampshire, England, she was listed as the wife of Samuel Greatheed.2 Margaret was listed as the head of the family of on the census of 7 April 1861 in 13 Langham Street, Marylebone, London, England, Margaret was listed as a Gentlewoman.3 Margaret was listed as head of household in the census of 2 April 1871 in 70 Finchley Road, Marylebone, London, England.4 She died in 1880 in Marylebone, London, England.5
+Margaret Elizabeth Crooke was born about 1805.1 She was the daughter of John Crooke.
+She married Samuel Greatheed, son of Samuel Greatheed and Mary Wilson, on 3 April 1824 in St Mary, Southampton, Hampshire, England.1,2 In the census of 6 June 1841 in Bourne, Christchurch, Dorset, England, she was listed as the wife of Samuel Greatheed.3 Margaret was listed as the head of the family of on the census of 7 April 1861 in 13 Langham Street, Marylebone, London, England, Margaret was listed as a Gentlewoman.4 She witnessed the probate of the estate of Barnard Foord-Bowes on 10 June 1870.5 Margaret was listed as head of household in the census of 2 April 1871 in 70 Finchley Road, Marylebone, London, England.6 Margaret died in 1880 in Marylebone, London, England.7

 Children of Margaret Elizabeth Crooke and Samuel Greatheed